NYU-Molecular-Pathology/IR-interpreter/README.md

 - GNU make

 An older version of the app based on Flask can be found here: https://github.com/NYU-Molecular-Pathology/IR-interpreter-flask.
 This version includes extra offline features such as CLI reporting and rsync across servers.

+# Medical Disclaimer

+This resource is intended for purely research purposes.
+It should not be used for emergencies or medical or professional advice.